Bylaws

 Section 1:

-All residents or property owners of the territory described in Article III who are at least eighteen years of age, who have applied for membership, and who have paid the prescribed dues, are members of the Association and are entitled to vote.
-The maximum number of members per residence or property, if any, shall be determined along with membership dues in accordance with Article V.
+All residents or lot owners of Lancaster Place, as described in Article III, who are at least eighteen years of age, who have applied for membership, and who have paid the prescribed dues, shall be members of the Association, and are entitled to one vote on items to be voted on by the members.
+There shall only be one vote cast for each lot, however, each member shall only have one vote regardless of the number of lots owned.

 ARTICLE V: DUES